Blue Buck - Phillips Brewing Company

 More User Reviews:

 Pours a burnished golden amber with ample off-white foam that breaks quite quickly.
 Looks and behaves like a pale ale.
 Aroma is very sweet, bready pale malt, yeasty esters that evoke peach and apricot.
-The flavor is subtle and understated but pleasant, apricot and grass.
+The flavor is subtle and understated but pleasant, apricot and grass and a little lemon-lime.
 Hops are English (green, a bit earthy) but take a back seat to the fruit and malt.
-A little marmalade citrus in the uber-smooth mildly bitter finish.
-A touch of spice and evokes gummy candy with the alcohol there but well-concealed.
+A little marmalade citrus in the uber-smooth mildly bitter black tea-like finish.
+A touch of spice and evokes gummy candy with the alcohol well-concealed.
 Fairly thin body.
 A bit of an outlier pale ale in terms of flavor (especially in North America, this thing is sweet!) but I like it.
-Would appreciate an amped-up version with an American hop regime.
+Would appreciate an amped-up version with a more assertive American hop regime.

 Serving type: bottle